marc-jones/phd_thesis/content/06_materials_and_methods/01_methods.md

 ## Plant growth and sample preparation

 \begin{table}[htp]
-\caption{\textbf{Sampling and sequencing scheme for the transcriptomic time series.}}{Numbers in the rightmost two columns indicate the number of biological pools sampled for that time point within each tissue.}
+\caption{{Sampling and sequencing scheme for the transcriptomic time series.}}{Numbers in the rightmost two columns indicate the number of biological pools sampled for that time point within each tissue.}
 \label{methods:sampling}
 \begin{center}
 \resizebox{\textwidth}{!}{%